Initiation of nervous system assembly

 Centralised nervous systems consist mainly of neurons and glia – lineally related cell types in about equal numbers.
 Neurons transmit electrical currents, while glia were long thought to passively support neurons’ nutrition.
 However, glia were recently implicated in nervous system development and function, in physiology and pathology.
 We identified that C. elegans glia, similar to vertebrate glia, initiate hierarchical brain assembly: pioneer neurons and glia of specific molecular signature that cooperate functionally drive circuit assembly, they grow coalescing processes and molecularly guide circuit components (Figure 1).
 A set of diverse, conserved molecular cues drive circuit assembly synergistically through a glia–neuron crosstalk that we are only beginning to understand.
 To dissect dynamic circuit assembly at the cellular and molecular levels, we investigate normal and defective development of the nervous system from the level of single neurons or glial cells to the scale of multicellular circuits (Fig.1).
 We can then trace back the emergence of circuits in real time (Figure 1, movies 1-2).

-We map molecular and cellular interactions in nervous system circuits emerging in vivo by dissecting:
+We map molecular and cellular interactions driving circuit architecture in vivo by dissecting: